 TGax Editor: Please add the following sentence to the 3rd paragraph in section 27.5.3.2.3 (11ax D2.0 P246L50):

-An AP shall not set any subfields of the Common Info field of a Trigger frame to a value that is not supported by all the recipient STAs of the Trigger frame.[CID 13694, 13861]
+An AP shall not set any subfields of the Common Info field of a Trigger frame to a value that is not supported by all the recipient STAs of the Trigger frame.
+An AP that transmits a Trigger frame that only allocates one RU that spans the entire HE TB PPDU bandwidth, and assigns the RU to more than one STA (i.e., using UL MU-MIMO) may set the MU-MIMO LTF Mode subfield in the Common Info field of the Trigger frame to indicate either HE single stream pilot HE LTF mode or HE masked HE LTF sequence mode.
+Otherwise, the AP shall set the MU-MIMO LTF Mode subfield in the Common Info field to HE single stream pilot HE LTF mode.[CID 13694, 13861]